 Erica: I AM ERICA KANE, and YOU are a FILTHY BEAST!

 - Complete Monster: Michael Cambias is a cut above the typical Soap Opera villain.
-Coming to Pine Valley with a goal of taking over all the major corporations based there, he used spies and a seduction of Kendall (using an alias), exploiting her hatred of Erica Kane, with a goal of stealing top-secret formulas and documents.
-One of his spies, Lena, is also his lover, with orders to seduce Erica's daughter, Bianca; Lena winds up falling for her, but is forced to continue working for Michael due to threats against her mother.
-Kendall, meanwhile, finds out about the affair between him and Lena, deciding to become a double agent; when Michael catches her in his office, he attempts to rape her, but Erica stops him.
-After double-crossing him by pretending to leave her company, Michael tries to rape Erica, but Kendall returns the favor in stopping him.
+Coming to Pine Valley with a goal of taking over all the major corporations based there, he utilizes spies and starts by using Erica Kane’s daughters, Bianca and Kendall, to try and take over Erica’s company/steal top-secret formulas/documents, etc. Exploiting Kendall’s connection to Erica and her many issues with her mother, Michael (initially using an alias) seduces Kendall and proceeds to send one of his spies and secret lover, Lena, to seduce Bianca.
+Lena winds up falling for Bianca but is forced to continue working for Michael due to threats against Lena’s mother.
+Kendall, meanwhile, finds out about the affair between Michael and Lena and decides to become a double agent.
+When Michael catches her in his condo trying to steal his files, he attempts to rape Kendall but Erica stops him and saves her daughter.
+After Erica double crosses him by pretending to leave her company, Michael tries to rape Erica but Kendall manages to stop him and save her mother.
 When he's thwarted from that, he goes and rapes Bianca—getting back at all three women in one fell swoop, as Bianca is simultaneously Kendall's sister, Erica's daughter, and Lena's girlfriend.